Hearing loss

 The Internal Responsibility System, on which occupational health and safety across Canada stands, places the responsibility for workplace health and safety on both employers and workers.
 We are all responsible for our own safety and for the safety of our co-workers.
 But, ultimately, as an employer, under the Occupational Health and Safety Act, you must take every reasonable precaution to ensure your employees, health and safety and comply with the Act.

 Occupational hearing loss claims have been costly to New Brunswick’s workers’ compensation system.
 And while these costs to our workers’ compensation system are concerning, more importantly hearing loss can be a devastating life-changing impairment.
-Imagine not Imagine not being able to hear your child’s laughter, a cat’s purr, your favourite song or classical music piece, or the soothing sound of waves lapping against the shore.
+Imagine not being able to hear your child’s laughter, a cat’s purr, your favourite song or classical music piece, or the soothing sound of waves lapping against the shore.

 Hearing loss is irreversible, but it is preventable.
 Protect your employees’ hearing.
 The following resources can help: